Procurement of high-strength and accurate parts

 - Limited range of materials, limiting parameter: thermal resistance of the permanent tool

 - One time investment in a high pressure die casting tool is necessary

 - Undercuts need to be displayed by slides in the high pressure die casting tool

 Sand casting is a casting metal-forming technique with lost moulds and permanent models.
 With this method it is possible to cast metal parts.
 Normally this parts are heavier and bigger.
 They weight up to many kilograms or even tons.

 At first the lower part of the mould is manufactured.
-Therefore the model (in the past the model was made of timber, nowadays it is polymer or aluminium) is placed in the lower part of the moulding box and the box gets filled with moulding sand.
+Therefore the model (in the past the model was made of timber, nowadays it is polymer or aluminium) is placed in the lower part of the molding box and the box gets filled with molding sand.
 With pressure and vibration the sand compresses.
 Afterwards the model gets removed without any damage.
-The same process happens for the upper part of the mould.
+The same process happens for the upper part of the mold.

-After that the two parts of the mould are joined together and the melt gets casted in the sand mould.
-If it is necessary for the construction of the part a core has to be placed in the mould before the casting process starts.
-Then the sand mould has to be destroyed to get to the cast part.
-Lastly the gates and if necessary the core need to be removed of the demoulded cast part.
+After that the two parts of the mold are joined together and the melt gets casted in the sand mold.
+If it is necessary for the construction of the part a core has to be placed in the mold before the casting process starts.
+Then the sand mold has to be destroyed to get to the cast part.
+Lastly the gates and if necessary the core need to be removed of the demolded cast part.

 In the following the process of the sand casting method is shown step by step: